gthampak/guythampakkul/README.md

 - Math Circle Mentor *(Spring 2020 – Summer 2020)*
     - Mentor 3-4 students 2 hours a week through fun math games, activities, and problems.

 - ISB Soles4Souls *(Fall 2016 – Spring 2019)*
     - Distribute and redistribute shoes to students in less fortunate communities to increase travel safety on foot.
     - Our first shoe drive program collected shoe donations from the ISB and Nichada community and donated secondhand shoes to Wat Koo kindergarten school (200 pairs collected).
-Our successive projects comprised of searching for sponsors and selling shoe bags to raise funds to buy new shoes for kids in local foundations such as the Home for Hope foundation.
+    - Our successive projects comprised of searching for sponsors and selling shoe bags to raise funds to buy new shoes for kids in local foundations such as the Home for Hope foundation (500+ pairs donated).
-    - Over 500 pairs of shoes donated.

 - ISB Student Ambassadors *(Fall 2014 – Spring 2019)*
     - Welcomed and took care of 3-5 new students each semester to help make their transition to a new school be as smooth as possible.

 - English Education Service Trip to Ubon Ratchathani, Thailand *(Summer 2016)*
     - Organized donation drive for school supplies and taught English to 150 Thai primary school kids in rural areas of Ubon Ratchathani.

+---